Accessibility apps: History of accessible technology

+Need for Accessibility Apps

 In recent years there has been a push from society for app developers to increase accessibility.
 Fifteen percent of the world's population, experience some form of disability, equivalent to one billion people.
 Thus, accessibility apps are incredibly relevant in today's society.
-The main driver behind accessibility apps stems from society's increasing need for interconnectedness and growing demand for technology.
+Accessibility apps have become more common in response to increasing demand for interconnected technology.
 In recent years there has been improvement in making technology more accessible for those with disability.
 However, the 2018 Australian Human Rights Commission states that more measures need to be put in place in order to achieve equal access and for all groups of society to reap the benefits of today's digitally connected society.
-Pick and Azari (2008) highlight the importance of educating society about the progress but also the future of accessibility and technology.
+Pick and Azari (2008) discuss the importance of raising awareness about current advancements and future possibilities in accessibility and technology.

 Accessibility features in iPhones and computers

 People who experience disabilities are able to increase the accessibility of technology they already own by enabling specific features.
 For example, within the settings app on iPhones, there are several features that increase accessibility such as 'Assistive Touch', 'Classic Invert Colours', 'Colour Filters' and 'Magnifier'.
-These adjustments found in iPhone settings have the ability to improve accessibility for people who experience disabilities such as motor impairments, visual impairments, colour blindness, and insensitivities.
+These adjustments found in iPhone settings have the ability to improve accessibility for people who experience disabilities such as motor impairments, visual impairments, colour blindness, and sensory insensitivities.
 Hence, it is not just independent apps but also features within software that are able to increase accessibility for individuals.

 Low-level coding—extremely complex yet incredibly customizable.
-This software creation process is expensive and time-consuming, but you can do just about everything with it.
+This software creation process is expensive and time-consuming, but a person can do just about everything with it.

-Accessibility should be highly prioritized by smartphone makers to give disabled people easy access to communicate with their device.
+Some advocates argue that smartphone makers should prioritize accessibility to improve device usability for people with disabilities.
 In recent years, progress are being made and more tools are constantly being developed to aid accessibility in mobile devices.
 Especially the Apple iPhones.

+In the fall of 2023, Apple's new feature Personal Voice was officially applied.
+This feature is available on iOS 17, iPadOS 17, and macOS Sonoma.
+Personal Voice can help people with disabilities at risk of aphasia to generate their permanent voice through their 15-minute audio recording.
+Tristram Ingham has facioscapulohumeral muscular dystrophy (FSHD), a condition that means he may eventually lose the ability to speak.
+But as a doctor, academic researcher and community leader for people with disabilities, speaking is very important to him.
+He said that the application of Personal Voice for him can help him realize the value of life after the loss of speech, and he can still contribute to the community through this technology, rather than just staying at home.